exaithrg/ghrvimrc/README.md

 ciw "can change all blank char"
 . "repeat the last OPERATION"
 d$ "delete to the end of the line"
+~ "flips the case of a character" gu{motion} "to lowercase" gU{motion} "to uppercase"
 <sym>=b() [] B{} <> '' ""
 ci<sym> "change in <sym>"
 di<sym> "delete in <sym>"